dobromir-hristov/vuelidate-error-extractor/docs/multi_error_extractor.md

 This is the basic usage of a `multi-error-extractor` component.
 It should get passed a validator and an attributes object.
 Attributes will map each error field by name to its `{attribute}` placeholder in the validation messages.

-You can skip the `attributes` param and rely on the globally defined attributes on initialization0.
+You can skip the `attributes` param and rely on the globally defined attributes on initialization.
 Make sure that either the local or global attributes are defined.

 You can also provide a messages object that will override the globally defined messages.
 That allows for custom error messages, perfect when you want a specific validation message that is not applicable anywhere else.